-- a) Seek to achieve improvement in retention rate - b) Encourage the adoption of a range of retention initiatives by designing targeted strategies, supporting and dedicating appropriate resources. - c) Designate specified responsibilities to different role players to develop robust monitoring and evaluation of initiatives to report on the success (or otherwise) of the adopted strategies. - Adopt an evidence based approach, through provision and analysis of information relating to student withdrawal (both quantitative data and qualitative feedback)
+- A) Seek to achieve improvement in retention rate - A) Encourage the adoption of a range of retention initiatives by designing targeted strategies, supporting and dedicating appropriate resources. - B) Designate specified responsibilities to different role players to develop robust monitoring and evaluation of initiatives to report on the success (or otherwise) of the adopted strategies. - C) Adopt an evidence based approach, through provision and analysis of information relating to student withdrawal (both quantitative data and qualitative feedback) - D) Promote appropriate staff development to support the retention initiatives.